 Usage Guide

-1. My DataViewer
+1. My DataViewer package installation

 Install from PyPI using pip